Atharvakore/Page-Rank/README.md

 #### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the University of Saarlandes